manweile/MusicProcessing/README.md

   - not near as many as mp3, but 2nd most likely file type
 - m4a
   - these are iTunes purchase & downloads
-- wav
-  - Goldwave recordings

 ## Playlist File Types
 - m3u
   - general playlist file

 # Tools
-There are several different tools I can use
+There are several different tools I can use.

 ## Tag Editors & Databases